 - Organize a local farmers market. - Select a location that is visible to "drive by traffic".
-(Possible locations could include the high school parking lot, the parking lot at the corner of Main and Oxford or the vacant lot at the corner of Baxter and STH 21.) - The farmers market should be coordinated with the Village of Redgranite. - Explore the possibility of combining the City's weekly farmers market with a countywide agricultural marketing effort. - Promote the farmers market countywide. - Invite various community partners to participate.
+(A possible location could include the park in downtown Redgranite.) - Explore the possibility of combining the Village's weekly farmers market with a countywide agricultural marketing effort. - Promote the farmers market countywide. - Invite various community partners to participate.
 (These partners could include the local Amish, bakery, florist, craftsmen and artists.) - Look at expanding the farmers market into a year-round indoor activity during the colder months of the year.
-(The winter program could be structured differently; a 2-4 hour educational presentation could be combined with baked goods, crafts, and meat sales.) - As part of a countywide effort to promote agriculture, look at establishing a rotating small scale "Farm Breakfast".
-(Partner this activity with a local church or farm producer.) - The County should work to organize, promote and market agriculture as a tourist attraction. - Work with the Economic Development Corporation of Waushara to explore various options: - Bed and breakfast that incorporates life on the farm. - Expansion of "Breakfast on the Farm".
-(Additional weekends around the county along with weekend long community activities.) - Marketing of farm or homemade products. - Restaurant that promotes farm or Amish cooking.
+(The winter program could be structured differently, a 2-4 hour educational presentation could be combined with baked goods, crafts, and meat sales.) - As part of a countywide effort to promote agriculture, look at establishing a rotating small scale "Farm Breakfast".
+(Partner this activity with a local church or farm producer.) - Work with the County to organize, promote and market agriculture as a tourist attraction. - Work with the Economic Development Corporation of Waushara to explore various options: - Bed and breakfast that incorporates life on the farm. - Expansion of "Breakfast on the Farm".
+(Additional weekends around the county along with weekend long community activities.) - Marketing of farm or homemade products. - Restaurant that promotes farm or Amish cooking. - Country store.

-- Country store. - Promotion of Amish or homemade wood products that are made locally. - Pumpkin patch, wagon rides, apple orchard. - Lease tree or hive for a year. - Life on the farm 100 years ago. - Promote the expansion of commercial agribusinesses within the county. . - Work with the Economic Development Corporation of Waushara County to help keep agriculture viable by giving farmers an outlet to market or buy their products. - Explore the option of bringing a cannery or ethanol plant to the county. - Encourage local restaurants to buy, use and promote local products in their meals. - Encourage local stores to market and sell products that are produced locally. - Promote specialized farming methods or products. . - Work with the county to explore the possibility of establishing and marketing organic foods.
+- Promotion of Amish or homemade wood products that are made locally.

+- Pumpkin patch, wagon rides, apple orchard.

+- Lease tree or hive for a year.

+- Life on the farm 100 years ago.

+Promote the expansion of commercial agribusinesses within the county.

+- Work with the Economic Development Corporation of Waushara County to help keep agriculture viable by giving farmers an outlet to market or buy their products. - Explore the option of bringing a cannery or ethanol plant to the county. - Encourage local restaurants to buy, use and promote local products in their meals. - Encourage local stores to market and sell products that are produced locally.

+Promote specialized farming methods or products.

+Work with the county to explore the possibility of establishing and marketing organic foods.